Hidden in Plain Sight

 Another time I was walking down the street late at night when a car skidded to a halt in front of me.
 The driver rolled down the window and offered to give me a lift.
 ‘No, thanks,’ I replied and carried on walking.
 At which point he erupted into incandescent fury.
 ‘You fucking cunt, you fucking bitch, I’m trying to do you a favour,’ and so on: you get the drift.
 Of course, by now, I’m worried about what might happen if he gets out the car.

 These are merely a few examples in a litany of micro-aggressions that I have personally experienced.
 They are all a drop in the ocean, bearing in mind that it is unlikely any woman reaches adulthood without having been sexually harassed, assaulted, made to feel frightened or objectified in some way.
 Moreover, if you’re a woman of colour you’ll probably have a few racist tropes thrown into the mix for good measure.
 Sexual harassment of women is ubiquitous; it is such a constant in women’s lives, especially from your pre-teens to mid/late-thirties (to any younger women reading this, you can look forward to such attention petering off once you look middle-aged but it will not disappear entirely) and yet all this harassment is hidden in plain sight.
 In some cases, sexual harassment/abuse is such a part and parcel of a woman’s existence she ends up believing it’s the norm.
 Even if that’s not the case, women often compartmentalise what they have been through as a coping mechanism and bury it deep inside themselves; so much so women don’t even talk to each other about what has happened to them.
+There are specialist employment attorneys to guide you if you’re experiencing harassment in the workplace.

 That was one reason the #metoo movement was such a revelation to women let alone men: it was the moment when women realised they weren’t alone; they hadn’t just been unlucky; it wasn’t a case of them being in the wrong place at the wrong time.
 They realised that the sexual harassment of women is woven into the fabric of society; and that this fabric only begins to tear if we address it.
 That being so why do women not speak out when it should be to their advantage to do so?